-Trail Name Map Connecting AIL PROJECTS Design Comments ld. ₩° Sibley Ranch Trail 15 a.
-Sibley Ranch.
-Lampton Park with the YMCA Camp and the Strawberry Canyon Trail.
+AIL PROJECTS Design Comments Provide a multi-use trail.
+Any landscaping along the trail should be native plants.
 Provide a multi-use trail.
-Any landscaping along the trail should be native plants. b.
-Sibley Lake & Ridge Trail.
-As a first priority provide a trail connecting the YMCA Camp with Sibley Ranch Lake.
-Consider extending this trail toward the former Air Force Station and eventually to Highway 1.
-Santa Rosa Creek Trail 16 Coast Union High School with Shamel Park.
-Provide a multi-use trail.
-The trail should primarily stay outside the Santa Rosa Creek corridor; however, access within the setback may sportadically occur to provide public education, trail access over the corridor, and to utilize existing alterations (such as roadways).
+The trail should primarily stay outside the Santa Rosa Creek corridor; however, access within the setback may sporadically occur to provide public education, trail access over the corridor, and to utilize existing alterations (such as roadways).
 This trail should be developed in conjunction with the Santa Rosa Creek Parkway, and should be developed in phases.
-Strawberry Canyon Trail 17 Randall Drive to Burton Drive through Strawberry Canyon.
 Provide a multi-use trail.
 Any landscaping along the trail should be native plants.
 The trail may be developed as part of an open space or park corridor.
-Ramsey Trail 18 Ramsey Avenue with the Santa Rosa Creek Trail or park in that area.
-Provide a multi-use trail located near Highway 1. · Moonstone Beach Trail 19 Highway 1 and the Santa Rosa Creek Trail.
+Provide a multi-use trail located near Highway 1.
 Provide a multi-use trail along the road right-of-way of Moonstone Beach Drive.
-East-West Ranch Trails 20 Neighborhoods (i.e., Park Hill, Matine Terrace and Lodge Hill), proposed parks, open space, and school.
 Provide a multi-use trail.
 Trails may be developed as an open space or park corridor.
-North-East Cambria Trail 21 The Leimert Tract and C.T.
+Provide a multi-use trail.
+SUMMARY OF TRAIL PROJECTS Connecting a.
+Sibley Ranch.
+Lampton Park with the YMCA Camp and the Strawberry Canyon Trail. b.
+Sibley Lake & Ridge Trail.
+As a first priority provide a trail connecting the YMCA Camp with Sibley Ranch Lake.
+Consider extending this trail toward the former Air Force Station and eventually to Highway 1.
+Coast Union High School with Shamel Park.
+Randall Drive to Burton Drive through Strawberry Canyon.
+Ramsey Avenue with the Santa Rosa Creek Trail or park in that area.
+Highway I and the Santa Rosa Creek Trail.
+Neighborhoods (i.e., Park Hill, Marine Terrace and Lodge Hill), proposed parks, open space, and school.
+The Leimert Tract and C.T.
 Ranch with Camp Yeager, northern neighborhoods (i.e., Happy Hill and Pine Knolls), and Bridge Street.
-Valley View Trail 34 Provide a trail connecting Gleason Street to Preston Street.
-Provide a multi-use trail.
-Santa Lucia Trail 35 Provide a trail connecting Santa Lucia Middle School to the Santa Rosa Creek Trail.
-Cambria Loop Trail 36 Provide a trail connecting Camp Yeager to San Simeon State Park.
-This trail should include a connection to the Moonstone Beach Trail near the Hamlet Restaurant as well as a connection to CCSD property located along San Simeon Creek. · · Fern Canyon Trail 41 Provide a trail connecting Ardath Drive to Highway 1 and Highway 1 to the East-West Ranch trail near Trenton Drive.
-SR 5 Pine Street Trail 42 Provide a trail connecting Pine Street to the Santa Rosa Creek Trail.
-DA a Using the map identification number indicated, see the map on page 22 for the project's general location.
+Provide a trail connecting Gleason Street to Preston Street.
+Provide a trail connecting Santa Lucia Middle School to the Santa Rosa Creek Trail.
+Provide a trail connecting Camp Yeager to San Simeon State Park.
+This trail should include a connection to the Moonstone Beach Trail near the Hamlet Restaurant as well as a connection to CCSD property located along San Simeon Creek.
+Provide a trail connecting Ardath Drive to Highway 1 and Highway 1 to the East-West Ranch trail near Trenton Drive.
+Provide a trail connecting Pine Street to the Santa Rosa Creek Trail.
+Map Id. #" 15 16 17 18 19 20 21 34 35 36 41 42 Trail Name Sibley Ranch Trail Santa Rosa Creek Trail Strawberry Canyon Trail Ramsey Trail Moonstone Beach Trail East-West Ranch Trails North-East Cambria Trail Valley View Trail Santa Lucia Trail Cambria Loop Trail Fern Canyon Trail Pine Street Trail a Using the map identification number indicated, see the map on page 22 for the project's general location.